Share via

 • Make changes, test, release

-Many scenarios apply to more than one role, so you'll also want to think about metrics for how you'll understand how much your scenarios improve.
+Many scenarios apply to more than one role.
+Think about metrics for how you'll measure improvement.

 From problems to concepts

-Next, we recommend seeking to understand the biggest problems your developers and other roles face with the scenarios and jobs you identified.
+Next, seek to understand the biggest problems your developers and other roles face with the scenarios and jobs you identified.
 It can be tempting to start investigating new products to fill in perceived gaps, but if these products don't resolve a major pain point, they’re unlikely to be adopted or appreciated.

 There are several approaches that can help you do this kind of investigation.
 One is the Hypothesis Progression Framework.
-Even if you don't use a formalized process like the Hypothesis Progression Framework, you can gain a lot from interviewing developers about a job to be done to scope the discussion, and then identifying their biggest problems in accomplishing their work.
-Once you have a good sense of what these problems are, you can move on to coming up with concepts for resolving them.
-This helps ensure that you'll build features that developers want to use.
+Even if you don't use a formalized process like the Hypothesis Progression Framework, you should interview developers about a job to be done to scope the discussion, and then identify their biggest problems in accomplishing their work.
+Once you have a good sense of what these problems are, move on to coming up with plans for resolving them.
+This helps ensure that you build features that developers want to use.

-To be able to quickly repeat this process, you'll want to identify someone that can represent the voice of the customer directly on your internal developer platform team.
-This role is typically called product manager (even if they have a different job title), and as their knowledge grows, they'll be able to accurately predict results for smaller decisions and determine when you need to do more interviews.
+To be able to quickly repeat this process, identify someone that can represent the voice of the customer directly on your internal developer platform team.
+This role is typically called product manager (even if they have a different job title), and as their knowledge grows, they're able to accurately predict results for smaller decisions and determine when you need to do more interviews.
 This keeps your agility up while still ensuring you're focused on delivering value to your internal customers.

 Make the case for your initial investments

-Once you have a set of validated problems and concepts, you'll be in a good position to make an argument to invest.
-However, keep in mind the level of up-front investment and long-term maintenance required.
+Once you have a set of validated problems and concepts, you are in a good position to decide where to invest.
+However, consider the up-front investment and long-term maintenance required when evaluating solutions.
 The lowest effort solution that can solve the problem tends to be the right one to start with, but often it’s the maintenance work that ultimately decides whether your investment is successful.

 Put another way, don’t create solutions that target later stages of your journey unless you really need to.